Punktum-dk/epp-service-specification/README.md

 - `pendingTransfer`

-The operations for transfer are instantaneous and the listed `pendingTransfer` do therefor not map to business processes used in the DK Hostmaster registry system.
+The transfers for of hosts are a part of the [domain transfer](#domain-transfer) operation, which is instantaneous and as outlined in [RFC:5732] transfer of host objects is does not really apply.

+From [RFC:5732]:

+> Transfer semantics do not directly apply to host objects, so there is
+> no mapping defined for the EPP <transfer> command.
+Host objects are
+> subordinate to an existing superordinate domain object and, as such,
+> they are subject to transfer when a domain object is transferred.

+<a id="waiting-list"></a>

+## Waiting List

+DK Hostmaster offers a waiting list service for domain names, when a domain name becomes available to the first position on a waiting list, it should be registered using the standard registration process either via the Registrar Portal or EPP.

+This utilized the [create domain](#create-domain) command, which should either be populated with the token issued by DK Hostmaster authorizing registration.
+Alternatively the user-id of the waiting list user which has been pre-approved for registration of the domain name with DK Hostmaster.

+The state that a domain name is offered to a waiting list can be inspected via the [info domain](#info-domain) via the [`dkhm:domainAdvisory`](#dkhmdomainadvisory) extension.

+No other information is available on waiting lists via EPP at this time.

+Please refer to the DK Hostmaster [website][DKHMWAITLIST] for more information.

 <a id="supported-object-transform-and-query-commands"></a>

 ## Supported Object Transform and Query Commands

-The following section describes the currently supported EPP commands.
+The following section describes the supported EPP commands.
 As mentioned previously, some of the commands have been extended beyond the basic capabilities of EPP.
 These extensions are described separately under each command and are included in the [DKHMXSD][DKHMXSD] listed in the [Resources](#resources) chapter.
+An alphabetical list is also available in the [Implementation Extensions](#implementation-extensions) section.

 The supported commands are: